bhy0v587/Face-Rating-project/README.md

 # Face-Rating-project

-This is a project developed for rating face score for Asian people.
+This is a project developed for rating face beauty for Asian people.

 ## Data